DaDaDadeo/Cycle-Print-To-PDF/README.md

 The GET CYCLE device server receives serial print data, stores and forwards the data to an Ethernet capable printer.
-Using the least invasive approach by connecting only to the print port, GET CYCLE is designed to store the batch reports with little or no changes to the program.
+Using the least invasive approach by connecting only to the print port, GET CYCLE is designed to store the batch reports with little or no changes to the equipment providing the print data.
 After a proper configuration, GET CYCLE is “plug and play” and will run automatically on power up independent of the equipment controls.

-The stored batch reports are archived in both Acrobat PDF and PCL text formats.
-At the end of a cycle, the text data from the serial port is “printed” (converted) to PDFand also stored as a PCL text file.
+The stored batch reports are archived in both srecured Acrobat PDF and raw PCL text formats.
+At the end of a cycle, the text data from the serial port is “printed” (converted) to PDF and also stored as a PCL text file.
 The PDF files will include the original color format and fonts.
 Printer tests, calbration reports, and other print functions not related to a cycle batch report are ignored.The batch reports are stored on the internal SD card.
 The available memory capacity is over 4GB.

 The GET CYCLE device is a web and network server.
 The stored files can be accessed using a web browser and by mapping the network location using Windows.

 Optional: If DataStore Plus* (available on Allen Bradley PanelView Plus panels) is activated, the historian data can be stored as CSV files to the GET CYCLE server.
 The data can be viewed as a customized graph from a JavaScript compatible web browser.